AbhirupRoy27/About-Weather/README.md

 2. Replace the API key in `scriptWeather.js` with your own OpenWeatherMap API key
 3. Open `index.html` in your browser

-## 📱 Preview

-[Add a screenshot or GIF of your application here]

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments